 Supply Chain Management is essentially a collaboration between a retailer and its manufacturing and wholesale distribution channel partners.
 This collaboration is usually driven by technology and is beneficial for all types of businesses; small and big, new and old.
 But while big, old, and big and old businesses often take full advantage of supply chain management, new small businesses don’t give it the importance and attention it deserves.
+It is important to note that in order to have an effective Vendor Managed Inventory system, companies should try to integrate advanced practices and the latest technology available.

 There are four key ways in which an effective supply chain management can assist new small businesses: